factorial-io/fabalicious/README.md

 * `version`: get the current version of the source (= git describe)
 * `reset`: reset the drupal-installation, clear the caches, run update, reset all features, enable deploy-module and its dependencies
-* `backup`: tar all files, dump the database and copy them to the backup-directory
+* `backup`: tar all files, dump the database and copy them to the backup-directory. optional parameter: `withFiles=0`, backup db only, w/o files
 * `deploy`: update the installation by pulling the newest source from git and running the reset-task afterwards
 * `copyFrom:<source-host>`: copies all files from filesFolder at source-host to target host, and imports a sql-dump from source-host.
 * `drush:<command>`: run drush command on given host.
 Add '' as needed, e.g. fab config:local "drush:cc all"